kpvisionlab/Tufts-Face-Database/README.md

 -**Paper**: Panetta, Karen, Qianwen Wan, Sos Agaian, Srijith Rajeev, Shreyas Kamath, Rahul Rajendran, Shishir Rao et al. "A comprehensive database for benchmarking imaging systems."
 IEEE Transactions on Pattern Analysis and Machine Intelligence (2018).

+-**Important note**: Usage of some sub-directories may require you to cite more papers related to the development of that sub-directory.
+Please read the readme files to get more information.

 *Note: if the link is broken, please use http instead of https.*

 In Google chrome, use the steps recommended in the following website to view the webpage if it appears to be broken https://www.technipages.com/chrome-enabledisable-not-secure-warning